leoglonz/ddr/engine/README.md

 # DDR Engine

 This folder contains scripts and tools meant to format versions of the hydrofabric and create objects which help our routing.
 Examples include:
-- Mapping MERIT streamflow predictions to the hydrofabric catchments
+- Creating pyiceberg warehouses
-- Creaing adjacency matrices for implicit muskingum cunge routing
+- Creaing adjacency matrices for implicit muskingum cunge routing.
+Matrices are indexed based on the CONUS geopackage and are for
-  - Matrices are saved in

 How to run adjacency matrix:
 ```python